skov11/modular-discord-bot/README.md

 - Check that slash commands are properly deployed (happens automatically on startup)
 - Ensure bot is online and PM2 process is running
 - Run `node check-config.js` to validate your configuration
+- Check that the relevant plugin is enabled in config.json

 **Approval buttons not working**